Texas real estate study guide

 What is the difference between the national and Texas law sections?

 The national portion tests general real-estate concepts like property, agency, contracts, finance, and closing.
-The Texas portion tests TREC rules, licensing, promulgated forms, disclosures, and other Texas-specific laws and case-style questions.
+The Texas portion tests Commission duties, licensing, Standards of Conduct, Agency & Brokerage, Contracts, Special Topics, and Case Studies.